saiguru-2005/Identification-of-place-names-from-a-natural-language-sentence/README.md

 NLP to filter out words that are not names of places, then it must do a fuzzy match to find candidate canonical names in tables and report the output.
 Output: Token: Maharashtra, Canonical name: Maharashtra, table: State Token: Amdabad, Canonical name: Ahmedabad, table: City Token: New-Zealand, Canonical name: newzealand, table: Country Please note that query need not be a question.
-It can also be an imperative sentence for example.
-“Show me a graph of rainfall for Chennai for the month of October”
+It can also be an imperative sentence For example :- Show me a graph of rainfall for Chennai for the month of October